ave-u/big-data-analytics/README.md

 7. JURIS_DESC
     * Data Type: Plain Text
     * Jurisdiction responsible for incident.
 Either internal, like Police, Transit, and Housing; or external, like Correction, Port Authority, etc.

+### Assumption

+*	There are connections between festivals and crimes.